 You start with a couple of colonists in Rome.
 As you spread out, you’ll be able to build new trading posts in cities, which will yield you more resources to build more posts.
 Brick, grain, tools, wine, and cloth.
 You can buy, sell, produce, and spend them as you please.

-But that’s not all.
-As the gameplay is card-powered, you can add new cards to your deck.
+The elegant card-driven system keeps gameplay smooth while offering meaningful decisions every turn.
+You can add new cards to your deck.
 These also help with the endgame scoring – you need to align the suit of your cards to your actions on the board for maximum points.

 4. A Feast for Odin